Federal New Markets Credit

 |Form 8949||Sales and other Dispositions of Capital Assets|

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8874 from the Internal Revenue Service in January 2018.

 Form 8874 is a Federal Other form.
 States often have dozens of even hundreds of various tax credits, which, unlike deductions, provide a dollar-for-dollar reduction of tax liability.
 Some common tax credits apply to many taxpayers, while others only apply to extremely specific situations.
 In most cases, you will have to provide evidence to show that you are eligible for the tax credit, and calculate the amount of the credit to which you are entitled.

 Historical Past-Year Versions of Federal Form 8874

-We have a total of four past-year versions of Form 8874 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8874 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8874 (Rev. September 2016)

 While we do our best to keep our list of Federal Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.